 Doing the exit charge calculation yourself

-If you want to do the calculations yourself you need to enter your figures into Sections G and H on form IHT100.
+If you want to do the calculations yourself you need to enter your figures into sections G and H on form IHT100.

-You can also use this example of how to calculate the 10-yearly charge to help you.
+You can also use this example of how to calculate the 10 yearly charge to help you.

 Getting HMRC to do the calculation for you

 If you want HMRC to work out the charges for you, fill in form IHT100 leaving sections G and H blank.
-You’ll still need to complete the relevant event form.
+You will still need to complete the relevant event form.
 You need to return the form to HMRC in good time for the calculation to be worked out - otherwise you may be charged a penalty or interest on the Inheritance Tax due.